 Library Media Specialist Concentration Requirements

 - Liberal Arts and Science Requirement as per NYSED.
-Students who are deficit in this area may be provisionally accepted into the program and will be required to take undergradute level coursework at a certified institution of higher education and present transcripts of successful completion to fulfill this requirement (see below).
+Students who are deficit in this area may be provisionally accepted into the program and will be required to take undergraduate level coursework at a certified institution of higher education and present transcripts of successful completion to fulfill this requirement (see below)

 - Required coursework (see below)

 - Required field hours and student teaching (see below)

 - Workshops in Child Abuse Identification, Life Safety and Violence Prevention, and Dignity for All Students (see www.prattsils.org/lms/?page_id=34 for details)

 - Fingerprinting, per New York City DOE and New York State